kfrancischen/pslx/doc/docs/tool.md

 `[initial_letter_of_logger_level logger_name file_name:line_number timestamp]: the logged information`

 Here one can send the log to backend realtime logging by setting the publisher with `set_publisher(publisher)` function and `publish=True` in the above function.
-The default value for `publish` is also `True`.
+The default value for `publish` is `False`.

 ### Documentation for File Locker
 FileLocker tool is used in combination within a with sentence, for instance for reading a file: